 Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied (see Note 14).
 The actuarial loss or gain provided by the actuary's calculation can be significant.
-This charge to the Comprehensive Income & Expenditure Statement is notional as it is not charged to the general fund, and does not affect council tax levels.
-If the future investment returns are different from the actuarial assumptions, it will not affect the council tax.
+This charge to the Comprehensive Income & Expenditure Statement is notional as it is not charged to the general fund, and does not affect Council tax levels.
+If the future investment returns are different from the actuarial assumptions, it will not affect the Council tax.
 However, if the pension fund assets and liabilities vary significantly from those forecast by the actuary, it could mean that either higher or lower pension contributions would be payable by the Authority in the future.
-Bad Debt Provision The estimated provision for bad debts is made up of a specific provision related to some long standing debts where there is significant risk that the funds will not be recovered, plus a general provision representing an estimate of the proportion of the remainder of the debt which past experience suggests is unlikely to be fully recovered.
-The creation of the bad debt provision has generated a charge to the Comprehensive Income and Expenditure Statement.
-If the Authority has over provided for bad debts (i.e. collects more debt than the calculation of the provision has estimated), this will increase the income to be recognised by the Authority.
-Conversely, if the Authority has under provided for bad debts, this will lead to a further charge in the Comprehensive Income and Expenditure Statement.
+Pension Fund pooled property assets The Coronavirus pandemic has resulted in a significant reduction in the number of UK commercial property transactions, which has had an impact on the standard CBRE valuation approach used by the largest of our property fund managers, Threadneedle.
+An estimate has been provided by Threadneedle as the standard valuation approach cannot be applied at this time.
+The valuation has therefore been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPFA 10 of the RICS Red Book Global.
+Consequently, less certainty - and a higher degree of caution - should be attached to the valuation than would normally be the case.
+If the actual value of the Pension fund pooled property assets is significantly different from the valuation provided then the pension deficit will be either higher or lower than stated in the accounts.
+This could mean that higher or lower pension contributions would be payable by the Authority in the future.
+Expected Credit Loss The Council has established and used an expected credit loss model to reflect debts where there is a significant risk that funds will not be recovered.
+It is not certain that the Expected Credit Loss amount will be sufficient as the Council cannot assess with certainty which debts will be collected or not.
+The creation of the expected credit loss has generated a charge to the Comprehensive Income and Expenditure Statement.
+If the Authority has over estimated expected credit losses (i.e. collects more debt than the calculation of the credit loss has estimated), this will increase the income to be recognised by the Authority.
+Conversely, if the Authority has under estimated expected credit losses, this will lead to a further charge in the Comprehensive Income and Expenditure Statement.